Learning to Play General-Sum Games Against Multiple Boundedly Rational Agents: Related Work

-Our approach to modeling uncertainty about follower behaviors is inspired by \emph{Strict Uncertainty Stackelberg Games} work that assume a worst-case choice of a follower's utility function \cite{pita_robust_2010,pita_robust_2012,kiekintveld_security_2013}.
+Our approach to modeling uncertainty about followers is inspired by \emph{Strict Uncertainty Stackelberg Games} that assume a worst-case choice of a follower's utility function \cite{pita_robust_2010,pita_robust_2012,kiekintveld_security_2013}.
 Similarly, \emph{Bayesian Stackelberg Games} assume a prior over a space of possible follower utility functions \cite{conitzer_computing_2006}.
-We extend on this by considering a general setting with multiple, possibly interacting, followers.
+We extend this by considering a general setting with multiple, possibly interacting, followers.

+\paragraph{Robustness.} Our work is also related in spirit to prior work on robust reinforcement learning, which we discuss further in Appendix~\ref{app:relatedwork}.
+We will refer to our notion of robustness as \emph{strategic robustness} to contrast it from non-game-theoretic notions of robustness to, for example, noisy observations \cite{morimoto_robust_2001}.
+Strategic robustness also differs from the topic of ``robust game theory'', which studies the equilibria that arise when all players act robustly to some uncertainty about game parameters \cite{aghassi_robust_2006}.
+Hereafter, we will simply refer to our notion of strategic robustness as ``robustness'' for brevity.